-The Weaving House donates Feminist literature to our local library in Wānaka ~ if this is something you or your organisation can do ~ please do.
-OTHERWISE ~ please order the books through your library, this is something you can do in NZ.
+The Weaving House donates Feminist literature to our local library & high school in Wānaka ~ if this is something you or your organisation can do ~ please do.
+OTHERWISE ~ please order books through your local library, this is something you can do in NZ.

 By the telling & retelling of Woman’s story we weave & have Women rising ~ We have all people rising.

 Feminist podcasts to listen & recordings to watch.

 GDP measures the wrong things.
 Here’s something better. | Marilyn Waring | The Unseen, Unpaid Work Economics Ignores WATCH ~ Ted Talk Christchurch.